-In-Progress "IP"
+In-Progress (IP)

-The grade of "IP" (In-Progress) is given to a student whose work has been of passing quality but who has, for compelling reasons, been unable to complete all of his or her required coursework by the end of the semester.
+The grade of "IP" (In-Progress) is given to a student whose work has been of passing quality but who has, for compelling reasons, been unable to complete all the required coursework by the end of the semester.
 The "IP" grade is not automatic.
-The student should request the faculty for an "IP."
-The student must have completed 90% of work for the course.
-Students receiving a grade of "IP" will have a grace period of thirty days from the end of the semester to satisfactorily complete requirements of the course and receive a letter grade.
+The student must request an "IP" from the course faculty and must have completed 90% of the work for the course.
+Students receiving a grade of "IP" will have a grace period of thirty days (consult the academic calendar for exact dates) from the end of the semester to satisfactorily complete requirements of the course and receive a letter grade.
 At that time, all work for the course must have been completed and submitted to the instructor.

 A grade of "IP" is not included in the calculation of GPA or CGPA but will count as credit hours attempted but not completed for the purposes of calculating the successful course completion percentage.
-Courses that remain as an "IP" at the end of the grace period will automatically become an "F" in the system and will then be calculated in the CGPA.
+Courses that remain as an "IP" at the end of the grace period will automatically become an "F" on the transcript and will then be calculated in the CGPA.

-The instructor must complete a Grade Change Appeal Form on OIS on or prior to the deadline stipulated by the Academic Calendar, which is directed to the Chief Academic Officer and the Registrar.
+The instructor must complete a Grade Change Appeal Form on or before the deadline posted on the Academic Calendar, which is directed to the Chief Academic Officer and the Registrar.

-Repeat Course "R"
+Repeat Course (R)

-If a student repeats a course and completes it with any grade other than the grade of F, the following rules will apply in posting the student's cumulative record:
+If a student repeats a course the following rules will apply in posting to the student's cumulative record:

-- The original grade, credit hours, and subsequent repetitions must be calculated as credits attempted in the successful course completion percentage for the purpose of determining whether the student is making satisfactory academic progress. - 2) The GPA will be based only upon the higher grade for the repeated course attempted. - The lower grade will be flagged for exclusion from the CGPA calculation and the higher attempt will be flagged for inclusion in the CGPA calculation.

-4) Any kind of scholarship does not cover the cost of the Repeat Courses.
-If a student repeats a course for any reason the student is be obligated to pay for those course credits in full.
+- The repeated course(s), including the original attempt, must be counted toward the maximum time frame and hours completion ratio requirements, which can impact your satisfactory academic progress. - 2) The GPA will be based only upon the grade for the repeated course attempted. - The first attempted grade will be flagged for exclusion from the CGPA calculation and the repeat attempt will beflagged for inclusion in the CGPA calculation. - 4) No scholarship covers the cost of the Repeat Course.
+If a student repeats a course for any reason the student is obligated to pay for those course credits in full.